-8. Avoid counterfeits.
+- Avoid counterfeits.
 Be cautious when buying from street vendors or other illegitimate shops while on vacation.
 These items often support criminal activity, violate intellectual property rights, and can be unsafe for consumers.
-More information on intellectual property rights can be found here.
+More information on intellectual property rights can be found on the Intellectual Property Rights page.
 Note that CBP officers can inspect you and your belongings without a warrant.

 - Consider duty exemptions.
 Items brought abroad for personal use or as gifts are eligible for duty exemptions.
 If you are bringing them back for resale, they are not eligible for duty exemption.
 More information on duty exemptions can be found on the Types of Exemptions page.